-Readings : You are expected to read the assigned literature and review the weekly objectives.
+Readings: You are expected to read the assigned literature and review the weekly objectives.

-Weekly Discussions: Topics are presented at the beginning of each week.
+Discussion: Topics/ Questions are presented at the beginning of each week.
 Discussions are intended to increase your experience as a learning community and should deepen your understanding/thinking about the subject matter.
-Each weekly discussion will count 50 points.
+Weekly discussions will count 50 points.
 You may miss one full week of discussion.
-Total points possible for all discussions are 500 points (50x10=500).
+Total points possible for discussions are 500 points (50x10=500).
 Specific details on how to write discussion responses are available under 'Instructions for Discussions' in the 'Getting Started' Folder.

 Activity/ Assignment: The purpose of assignments is to give you an opportunity to apply knowledge to real life situations.
 Detailed instructions will be provided for each activity.
-You need to complete and submit three written assignments during the quarter.
-Total points for assignments are 180 points (assignment 1=20 points, 2=80 points, 3=80 points).
+You need to complete and submit four written assignments during the Quarter.
+Total points for assignments are 180 points (assignment 1=20 points, 2=40 points, 3=60 points, 4=60 points).
 Assignments are due at the indicated dead-line and late papers will lose points (one day late: half a letter grade; two days late: one letter grade).
+Specific details for assignments are available under 'Instructions for Assignments' in the 'Getting Started' Module.

-Quizzes: After completing a weekly module you have to take a short quiz of 20 multiple choice questions the following Monday and Tuesday.
+Quizzes: After completing a module you have to take a short quiz of 20 multiple choice questions the following Monday and Tuesday.
 Each quiz will cover information pertaining to the module only.
 You may miss one quiz.
 Total points possible for quizzes is 270 points (30 x 9weeks= 270 points).